graft-community/docs/MaintenanceandServerHardeningguideforGraftSupernode_MultiSN_CommunityDebpackages.md

 ````
 graftnoded help
 ````
-#### Once again just to remind users who are not familiar with Linux and the is more aimed at, If you are using compiled or downloaded binaries, you need to run these commands in the directory/folder where the binaries live and put ./ in front like:
+#### Once again just to remind users who are not familiar with Linux and this section is more aimed at, If you are using compiled or downloaded binaries, you need to run these commands in the directory/folder where the binaries live and put ./ in front like:
 ````
 ./graftnoded --detach
 ````